Democrats want to fine colleagues $1,000 a day if they refuse to wear a mask on Capitol grounds

 If the Ethics committee “determines that any Member, Delegate or Resident Commissioner” is in violation, the committee “shall fine such individual $1,000 for each day that such violation occurs," according to the text of the bill.

-It’s a move that comes as at least three Democratic House members — Reps.
+It is a move that comes as at least three Democratic House members — Reps.
 Brad Schneider (Ill.), Pramila Jayapal (Wash.) and Bonnie Watson Coleman (N.J.) — revealed within 24 hours that they tested positive for coronavirus after being among dozens who sheltered in a committee room last Wednesday as a pro-Trump mob stormed the building.
 Several Republicans in the room refused to wear a mask.

 “It is not brave to refuse to wear a mask, it is selfish, stupid, and shameful behavior that puts lives at risk,” Dingell said in a statement first sent to The Washington Post.